Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Experimental Setup

 \subsection{Trust-Hub Benchmark Dataset}

-The evaluation uses 30 gate-level netlists derived from 19 Trust-Hub benchmark packages \cite{6657085, shakya2017benchmarking}, a widely-used dataset for hardware trojan detection research.
+The evaluation uses thirty gate-level netlists, depicted in Table~\ref{tab:circuits}, derived from 19 Trust-Hub benchmark packages \cite{6657085, shakya2017benchmarking}, a widely-used dataset for hardware trojan detection research.
 Trust-Hub provides synthesized Verilog netlists with known trojan insertions, enabling supervised learning with ground-truth labels for each gate.
-The 30 circuits comprise 11 RS232 communication peripherals (each with 90nm and 180nm technology variants) and 8 ISCAS benchmarks:
+The thirty circuits comprise eleven RS232 communication peripherals (each with 90nm and 180nm technology variants) and eight ISCAS benchmarks: